Count On Me (Chase & Status song)

 "Count on Me" is a song by British record production duo Chase & Status, featuring vocals from British singer Moko (also known as Nadiah Adu-Gyamfi).
 It was released as the second single from their third studio album Brand New Machine on 29 September 2013.
-The single peaked at number five on the UK Singles Chart, tying with "Blind Faith" as their highest-charting single to date.
+The single peaked at number five on the UK Singles Chart.

 Background and release

 A shortened edit of "Count on Me" premiered on UKF Music's YouTube channel on 27 July 2013, at a total length of two minutes and thirty-one seconds.
 The full version premiered with the official music video on 22 September.
 The Nathan C remix which appears on the extended play was originally a bootleg but was heard by the duo and they decided to officially release it.
 The Andy C remix also features on the deluxe edition of Brand New Machine.
 "Count On Me" was performed on Top of the Pops for Christmas 2013 as one of the highlights of the year.